Are you ready to discover your college program?

 After graduation you might serve as an administrator in a local doctor’s office, a health care clinic, or a long-term care facility.
 Jobs open to you might also include positions within a local hospital, managing the facilities or resources or a unit.
 If you’re hoping to further your education, the associate’s degree in healthcare administration also offers a foundation for further career advancement.
 Colorado Christian University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-The School of Health Sciences at Kaplan University offers a number of online programs, all of which are geared towards understanding the needs of today’s healthcare industry and anticipating the needs of tomorrow.
-As part of those offerings, Kaplan is focused on helping students enter one of the most important areas of growth in the industry: the management of medical information.
-As the program site explains, in every medical office across the country, you will find a team of trained professionals who work with patient records, medical documents, and other medical office matters – and Kaplan is poised to help you become one of those professionals.
+The School of Health Sciences at Purdue University Global offers a number of online programs, all of which are geared towards understanding the needs of today’s healthcare industry and anticipating the needs of tomorrow.
+As part of those offerings, Purdue University Global is focused on helping students enter one of the most important areas of growth in the industry: the management of medical information.
+As the program site explains, in every medical office across the country, you will find a team of trained professionals who work with patient records, medical documents, and other medical office matters – and Purdue University Global is poised to help you become one of those professionals.

-The 57 credit hour medical office administration program at Kaplan University is designed to help you qualify for positions such as medical administrative specialist or medical secretary.
+The 57 credit hour medical office administration program at Purdue University Global is designed to help you qualify for positions such as medical administrative specialist or medical secretary.
 Duties for these positions could include medical records management, insurance processing, coding and billing, management of practice finances, information processing, and fundamental office management tasks, and career opportunities for medical office managers may exist in doctors’ offices, medical facilities, hospitals, insurance offices, pharmaceutical companies, and labs.
-Kaplan University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Purdue University Global is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 California’s San Joaquin Valley College offers several medical office programs designed to prepare graduates to work in front-office positions for a medical practice, healthcare facility or insurance company.
 The coursework is targeted to help students learn the skills required to start a career in administrative support in a healthcare environment.
 If you’re looking to start your career quickly, you may opt for the 7-month, Certificate credential level of the program, which offers all of the training required to provide basic administrative support in a medical office setting.